Get Away in 2020: Planning and Budgeting for Your Next Trip

 Consider traveling outside of peak season or from a different airport

 As I mentioned in the “Do your research” section, certain cities and locations are more popular at certain times of the year than others.
 Because of this, you may be able to save money by traveling during those off-peak times.
-However, if this sounds like a good deal, there are a few things to be aware of.
+However, there are a few things to be aware of.

-Another way you may be able to save some money on your trip to look for alternate flight routes including departing from a different airport.
+Another way you may be able to save some money on your trip is to look for alternate flight routes, including departing from a different airport.
 In some cases, you may find better prices when starting from larger airports or hubs.
-Additionally, in terms of international travel, you may find that traveling through certain cities to cost more than others.
+Additionally, in terms of international travel, you may find that traveling through certain cities will cost more than others.
 Because of this, it’s always worth looking into all of your options before booking.

-On that note, if you don’t already have good travel rewards credit card, there may still be benefits to getting one before your trip.
-For one, cards like the Uber Visa offer higher cash back rewards for travel-related expenses, while others like Capital One Venture card will earn you miles you can redeem down the road.
+On that note, if you don’t already have a good travel rewards credit card, there may still be benefits to getting one before your trip.
+For one, cards like the Wells Fargo Propel offer higher cash back rewards for travel-related expenses, while others like Capital One Venture card will earn you miles you can redeem down the road.
 Furthermore, several cards offer initial spending bonuses that may benefit you if you plan on putting your trip on your new card.
-Of course, if you’re looking for a credit card that will allow you to travel more, you’ll also want to ensure that they don’t charge a foreign transaction fee — believe me, those fees can really add up.

 Explore passes and pre-purchase attraction ticket options